Search

 How does SpyCloud help organizations mitigate exposure if credentials are leaked?

-SpyCloud helps organizations reduce the risk of targeted attacks that rely on leaked credentials by continuously monitoring your users for exposure in third-party breaches and infostealer malware infections – including compromised credentials, cookies and PII – to protect further harm to individuals, businesses, and personal and corporate data.
-SpyCloud’s next-generation threat intelligence services deliver immediate notifications and automated response directly within your application or through integrations with your security tools.
+SpyCloud helps organizations reduce the risk of targeted attacks that rely on leaked credentials by continuously monitoring your users for exposures from third-party breaches, infostealer malware infections, and phishing campaigns – including their compromised credentials, cookies and PII – to protect further harm to individuals, businesses, and personal and corporate data.
+SpyCloud’s next-generation identity intelligence services deliver immediate notifications and automated response directly within your application or through integrations with your security tools.
 These notifications power a Post-Infection Remediation framework to mitigate your risk of follow-on attacks like ransomware attacks, account takeover, session hijacking, and breaches.

 Table of Contents